-Got leaks?
-If you’ve found your roof has a hole in it, you might drown — but don’t just pray the rain stops.
+Got a leaky RV roof?
+If you’ve found your roof has a hole in it, you probably won’t drown — but don’t just pray the rain stops.
 Take a bit of action to stop the leaks and the resulting damage.
 Here are a few tips (with occasional addendum) from the Dicor Corporation.

 After you’ve located and marked leaky areas and the moisture has subsided, it’s time to inspect those areas and decide on the best route to take to properly repair it for good.
 The method you use for repairing the leak has a lot to do with where the water is coming in.

 If the water is entering the RV from a small puncture in your roof membrane, a patch kit will do the job.
 Inspect the tear and/or puncture to be sure no moisture remains trapped between the membrane and structure below.
 You don’t want to trap any water between the two materials, otherwise you could be looking at some additional damage.
 Dicor Products offers patch kits that adhere quickly and feature a long-lasting and durable seal.
 Many RVtravel.com readers have found that using a repair tape like Eternabond works well.

 If your roof has a long tear, perhaps from a scraping branch or a drive-thru canopy, Dicor’s Rubber Roof Repair Membrane is perfect for damage like this.
 It easily repairs tears, is highly resistant to deterioration, is tolerant of extreme temperatures and has superior water resistance.
 Also, it conforms to most shapes and comes in 6” or 12” width, each 25 feet long.
 It can be used on EPDM rubber, TPO, metal or fiberglass.